Star Wars: Attack of the Clones (2002) - Review (Fair or Foul)

 It’s a plot device.

-Obi-Wan's sections aren't really great, but at they least gives us the plot to the film.
-Without him, we'd just have a straight-to-dvd romantic-comedy starring a girl who's been much better in other films, and a guy who doesn't quite know how to convey emotion beyond the level of a 6-year-old.
+Obi-Wan's sections aren't really great, but at least they give us the plot.
+Without him, we'd just have a straight-to-DVD romantic comedy starring a girl who's been much better in other films, and a guy who doesn't quite know how to convey emotion beyond the level of a 6-year-old.

 Foul: Action

 Though Obi-Wan manages to move the plot along, when the action does occur, it's not that great.
-There are some moments that are cool, like his encounter with Jengo Fett on the cloning planet, but the big climatic battle doesn't really captivate me like Lucas wanted it to.
+There are some moments that are cool, like his encounter with Jango Fett on the cloning planet, but the big climatic battle doesn't captivate me like Lucas wanted it to.
 Throwing a bunch of Jedi on the screen with laser beams going everywhere doesn't do anything to get me excited.
 It's just like watching a bunch of pixels on a computer screen clash against each other.
-Not to mention, the big moment when Jengo Fett gets involved is poetically brief, as though he's mirroring how he's just as ineffective as his son, since he dies rather quickly in this fight.
-I think Boba and Jengo are just a big joke by George Lucas that some fans haven't caught yet.
+Not to mention, the big moment when Jango Fett gets involved is poetically brief, as though he's mirroring how he's just as ineffective as his son since he dies rather quickly in this fight.
+I think Boba and Jango are just a big joke by George Lucas that some fans haven't caught yet.

 Good job looking cool, now go die immediately, Jengo.

-Speaking of looking stupid, Yoda eventually shows up and CG-jumps all over the place, proving once again that you don't always want show the fans what they "want."
-I'm sure there were people who speculated what a lightsaber battle with Yoda would be like, but I doubt anyone was prepared for computer generated acrobatics he did.
+Speaking of looking stupid, Yoda eventually shows up, and CGI-jumps all over the place, proving once again that you shouldn’t always show the fans what they "want."
+I'm sure there were people who speculated what a lightsaber battle with Yoda would be like, but I doubt anyone was prepared for the computer-generated acrobatics he did.
 It looks dumb and deflates the illusion of this green little muppet being an awesome Jedi warrior.
 He would have been better off not fighting with a lightsaber at all and just making him use the force the old-fashioned way.

 mpc-hc64-2016-03-11-17-04-49-33-1038x576.png